MostAmbitiousCrow/Sun-Savior-Prototype/Tutorial Content/2 Tutorial.md

 		detectionBoxT.SetPositionAndRotation(newPos, newRotation);
 ```

+> [!TIP]
-> **TIP:** The **Approximately** function can help avoid potential errors caused by floating-point imprecision, especially for positions.
+> The **Approximately** function can help avoid potential errors caused by floating-point imprecision, especially for positions.
 For example: creating an if statement where x == 5 requires an exact result, so it won't return true if x = 5.001, whilst checking for an approximate will.

 We can then enable or disable the ghost turret and detection box if the raycast has hit the ground or not.
-Since we use this action repeatedly, we can create a custom function to tidy things up.
 ```cs
 		// Enable objects
 		AllowTurretBuild(true);